yashgul/ai-tutor-backend/README.md

 # AI Tutor Application - Backend

 ## Overview
 This is a fullstack application using the MERN stack, which allows learners to have interactive sessions with an ai teacher using openai apis.
+You can find the frontend code [here](https://github.com/yashgul/ai-tutor-frontend)

 ## Table of Contents
 - [Technologies Used](#technologies-used)